• Skip to primary navigation

 Vanilla sponge cake roll on a serving board.

-Unlike the chiffon cake method, it is prepared with whole eggs.
-This means it rises from well-whisked eggs without adding leavening agents (baking powder or baking soda).
+Unlike the chiffon cake method, this method uses whole eggs.
+This means it rises from well-whisked eggs without the addition of leavening agents (baking powder or baking soda).

 The result is a soft, fluffy, light, and airy cake base perfect for any rolled cake, whether a delicious strawberry Swiss roll or a gorgeous chocolate Yule log.
 The same technique is used to make Italian sponge cake and Genoise cake.